peaclab/PACT/Video_generation/README.md

 * **--dpi** : (Default=100.)
 Used to modify the size of the heatmap images.
 By default, will use 100 dpi.

+When designing an overlay image, it is reccomended to use thick lines, as thin lines may not show up at lower DPI settings.
+Otherwise, the DPI flag can be used to increase the resolution and size of the video file.

 # Example
-Here are some simple examples with the included files:
+Here are some examples that work with the included files:

 ```
 python videogen.py Example_transient_data_files/IBMPower9transientheatsink_128x128.grid.cir.csv --overlay Example_overlay_images/IBMPower9.png